Engaging youth for health and sustainable development globally

 The World Health Organization transforms its engagement with young people and partners

 The world today has the largest generation of young people in history with 3 billion below the age of 24 (1.8 billion between the ages of 10 and 24 years).
 Close to 90% live in developing countries.
 It is also potentially the most influential, namely due to the rapid increase and geographical spread of digital technologies in an increasingly networked world.
 The inclusion and engagement of young people is critical to ensure our healthy and sustainable future.
 However, there are still many barriers that prevent them from realizing their rights and driving transformative change.

-How can the World Health Organization (WHO) profoundly transform its engagement with young people and strengthen partnerships for young people to lead on creating a healthy and sustainable future for our planet?
+How can the World Health Organization (WHO) profoundly transform its engagement with young people and strengthen its partnerships for young people enabling them to create a healthy and sustainable future for our planet?

 Xiuhtezcatl Martinez, Youth Director, Earth Guardians and Musician

 The World Health Organization commissioned GD and Antara Global Health Advisors to lead and develop a report identifying organizational challenges, priority areas and unprecedented opportunities for partnerships and action to transform the way it engages with young people globally.
 A clear case for investing in the health and wellbeing of young people has been made by the WHO and its partners over the last decade, with key points including at least a 10-1 benefit to cost ratio, developing human capital and reducing diseases and preventable deaths.